AllenNeuralDynamics/aind-software-docs/docs/source/metadata/procedures.md

 Subject refers to the animal while specimen refers to extracted tissue.

-`subject procedures` surgical or behavioral procedures performed to a live subject
+`subject procedures` surgical or behavioral procedures performed on a live subject
 `specimen procedures` procedures performed on extracted tissue after perfusion

 `subject_id` ID of the animal